gfting/huang-wen-cheng/README.md

 ## Dev setup

-You can 'git clone' this project, or check out a live demo in the link above.
-If you want to try hacking on it, you can do 'npm i' and then 'http-server -c-1' for a live reload local server.
+You can `git clone` this project, or check out a live demo in the link above.
+If you want to try hacking on it, you can do `npm i` and then `npm run dev` for a live reload local server.

 Linting: just run 'npm run lint'.